 Having strong recommendations is crucial for graduate school admission.
 That's why you need to cultivate relationships with your professors and other faculty members early in your undergrad career by attending office hours, asking questions during class, doing independent research, and so forth.
 Recommendations help the admissions committee understand how others view you academically, personally, etc. When you ask people to write a recommendation for you, be sure to give them ample time to complete it; two months should be sufficient.
 Provide them with recommendation forms or instructions for filling out the online recommendation form, resumes, a draft of your statement of purpose, a copy of your best work in the course, stamped and addressed envelopes (if not using the online recommendation process), etc. If you plan to take some time off before you go to graduate school, go ahead and ask your professors for letters of recommendation while you are still fresh in their minds.
 When you are ready to apply to grad school, then you can contact the professors again and ask them to update your letters.

 Many programs award assistantships or fellowships to graduate students.
 Most assistantships and fellowships include full or partial tuition waivers and applicable fee waivers.
 These are very competitive, so check with the departments early on for application requirements.
 To be eligible for grants and loans, you need to fill out the Free Application for Federal Student Aid (FAFSA).
 It can be completed online at www.fafsa.ed.gov as soon as possible after January 1st of the year for which you are requesting aid.
 Keep in mind that graduate students are considered independent, which means you will not have to report parental information on the FAFSA.
 Since you probably earn less than your parents and have fewer assets, you may qualify for need-based aid, such as grants.
 Please note: As of July 1, 2012, subsidized loans are no longer available to graduate and professional students; unsubsidized loans are still available.
 If you reach your maximum loan limits with Unsubsidized Stafford loans, then you can take out a Grad PLUS loan, which is a loan for graduate students.
 With this loan, you can borrow up to the cost of education at a particular institution minus any other financial aid.
-Taking out a Grad PLUS loan is a great alternative to putting that difference on a credit card or getting a private loan because the Grad PLUS has a fixed interest rate of 7.9%.
+Taking out a Grad PLUS loan is a great alternative to putting that difference on a credit card or getting a private loan because the Grad PLUS will usually have a lower interest rate.

 Applying to graduate school takes a lot of time and effort.
 Be sure to keep a calendar of all application deadlines and submit the applications according to program requirements.
 Best of luck in receiving admission to your program and school of choice!